Reporting should answer decisions

 - GA4 or Shopify reports for commercial impact.

-- Semrush for keyword, competitor and audit workflows.
+- Research tools for keyword, competitor and audit processes.

-- TinyIMG where image workflow is the repeated constraint.
+- TinyIMG where image handling is the repeated constraint.

 - Choose the page type being fixed: collection, product, blog, page, filter, vendor or migration URL.